-According to the CFI Group in a call center satisfaction study of 1500 adults, customers who reach foreign agents were 52% more likely to have to speak to more than one representative, 10% less likely to resolve an inquiry, and 25% less likely to resolve the inquiry on the first call.
+According to the CFI Group in a contact center satisfaction study of 1500 adults, customers who reach foreign agents were 52% more likely to have to speak to more than one representative, 10% less likely to resolve an inquiry, and 25% less likely to resolve the inquiry on the first call.

 Ideally, the agent should be able to relate to the customer in a comfortable way.
 That could be a quick exchange such as, “How’s the weather up in Washington?
 It’s been raining non-stop here in Texas.”